Hardship & disaster assistance

 There are a number of useful Australian websites that provide information on dealing with financial hardship including:

-The ABA site providing information on financial hardship, including how to identify if you are experiencing financial hardship and how to apply for hardship assistance.
+The ABA’s ‘Financial Hardship’ website provides information about financial hardship, including what you can do if you are experiencing financial difficulties, how your bank can help, where to go for more information and how to apply for hardship assistance.

 ASIC ‘Moneysmart’ website – making the most of your money including personal budgeting.